VibeCoder01/Bookly/README.md

 - **Room definitions (`data/rooms.json`):** All room metadata—IDs, display names, and capacities—is kept in a JSON file.
 The room server actions (`getRooms`, `addRoom`, `updateRoom`, `deleteRoom`) exclusively read from and write to this file, ensuring room changes are quick to load and easy to export.
 - **Bookings, configuration, and accounts (`data/bookly.sqlite`):** The SQLite database contains tables for bookings, application configuration, and both admin and end-user credentials.
 Helper modules (`config-store`, `sqlite-db`, `mock-data`) wrap all access to these tables so that CRUD operations, import/export routines, and authentication flows operate against the database as the source of truth.
 - **Import/export bridge:** Backup routines gather configuration (from SQLite), rooms (from `rooms.json`), and bookings (from SQLite) into one JSON payload.
 Restores perform the inverse, pushing each dataset back into its native store to keep the JSON file and database synchronized.

+### Configuring the SQLite CLI

+The application shells out to the `sqlite3` binary for data access.
+Ensure the executable is available on your `PATH` before launching the app.
+Administrators can override the binary location from the **Admin → Configuration → Database** section if it lives elsewhere on your machine.
+After updating the path, Bookly will automatically use the new location for all subsequent imports, exports, and server actions.

 ## License